pnp/PnP-PowerShell/Documentation/Get-PnPTenantCdnOrigin.md

 # Get-PnPTenantCdnOrigin

 ## SYNOPSIS
-Adds a new origin to the public or private content delivery network (CDN).
+Returns the current registered origins from the public or private content delivery network (CDN).

 ## SYNTAX